joe-irving/RIPS/about.md

 **Exists to support activists in prison in the UK.**

+**What we spend money on:**

+\- Emails to send and reply via emailaprisoner.com
+\- Commissary Money
+\- Sending people things in prison (printing & postage)
+\- Website + hosting
+\- Transport + Expenses
+\- In the future it would be nice to offer legal support

-For necessary action on the climate emergency we need to see hundreds of individuals in prison before the year is out and RIPS Rebels in Prison Support exists to support activists wanting to take that next step of action.
+For necessary action on the climate emergency we need to see hundreds of individuals in prison before the year is out and RIPS Rebels in Prison Support exists to support activists able to take that next step of action.

 RIPS is an independent organisation set up by individuals from Extinction Rebellion, Burning Pink & other independent groups.

-Support we offer: sending packages of exercises & activities, forwarding (& paying for) emails from wellwishers around the world, keeping your story alive on the outside, financial support for commissary in prison, a support network from volunteers to keep everyone necessary in the loop

 ## Who do we support?